zipped-album/zap/README.md

 * **Where can I find music in a format ZAP plays?**

    ZAP plays [Zipped Albums](https://github.com/zipped-album/zlbm), a simple one-file format for digital audio.
 Basically, these are ZIP archives of FLAC or Opus files with an optional digital booklet and playlist.
-Albums downloaded from [Bandcamp](https://bandcamp.com) in FLAC format, for instance, are compatible, but you can also easily create them yourself from your existing music.
+Albums downloaded from [Bandcamp](https://bandcamp.com) in FLAC format, for instance, are compatible, but you can also easily create them yourself from your existing music (using ZAP!).

 * **Couldn't you provide simple one-click installers/executables for ZAP?**